elszczepano/mfr/README.md

 ```
 ## CLI

-MFR supports also CLI version.
-To run mfr in the CLI mode install it first using `npm install -g mfr`.
+MFR supports also the CLI version.
+To run MFR in the CLI mode install it first using `npm install -g mfr`.
 Then you will be able to run MFR via the `mfr` command:

 ```